muleyashutosh/smart-brain/README.md

 # Smart-brain
 A React App with Node.js + Express as Backend.
-It uses a Face Recognition API to detect faces in your images [Watch it Live](https://muleyashutosh.github.io/smart-brain)
+It uses a Face Recognition API to detect faces in your images.

+[Watch it Live](https://muleyashutosh.github.io/smart-brain)

 ## Available Scripts